If You Fail to Plan, You Plan to Fail

 Before launching your site, recreate your XML sitemap and place it in your robots.txt file.
 This will let search engine crawlers know which content and pages they should visit first and helps to create the hierarchy for your website.

-Visit Google for a step by step guide to learn how to create a sitemap.
+Visit Google for a step by step guide to learn how to create your sitemap.

 Make Sure Your User Experience Will Be Positive